 At this point, I was confused.
 Did the seven-minute workout feel as hard as my 5k Park run yesterday morning?
 (40 seconds off last week – new PB – nearly threw up at the end) – erm no. I also wouldn’t say it was as tough as my Educogym weights (although it’s along the same principle – lots of reps to fatigue and no rest in between).
 Does this means the scientists have lied?… Also, no.

 Here comes the catch…

-You see if you read all the way down to the end of the paper, they explain that most people on their own won’t reach the intensity you need to get results from this program in one seven-minute set.
+You see if you read all the way down to the end of the actual paper on the Seven Minute Workout, they explain that most people on their own won’t reach the intensity you need to get results from this program in one seven-minute set.

 Suddenly it all becomes clear – now that would be a killer workout.

 On paper, the Seven Minute workout sounds like a dream.
 Get fit in less than ten minutes – and, done hard it will boost your fitness, no question.